trustwallet/developer/wallet-connect/dapp.md

   });
 ```

-The result is an array with the following structure:
+The result is an array with following structure:
 ```javascript
 [
   {